Irish Athletic Boxing Association: History pre-1936

 The association was originally called the Irish Amateur Boxing Association.
 It led a nomadic existence, holding events, tournaments and boxing shows at many different venues.
 With the popularity of amateur boxing surging amongst the working class population, it was decided that a headquarters for the IABA and amateur boxing was required.

 National Stadium

 In 1935, Dep.Commissioner WRE Murphy first proposed a boxing stadium.
 In 1937, the IABA proposed to construct a stadium solely for the purposes of boxing.
 The cost of building the National Stadium was over £12,000 (IEP), a considerable sum at the time.

-WRE Murphy kick started early fund raising with private athletic events.
+WRE Murphy and wife Mary Agnes Murphy raised 1/3 of the funds through private fundraising events.
+Mary Agnes gained prior experience in fundraising events in San Francisco when she worked with Monsignor John Rogers.